ST. LOUIS — Last updated on May 6 at 4 p.m.

 To register for other upcoming clinics, city residents can be placed on a waiting list to receive the vaccine and vaccination notifications through a link on the health department's website.
 Those who sign up will be updated on the status of vaccine availability and the phased distribution of the vaccine.

-ST. LOUIS COUNTY: Starting April 13, residents will be able to make their own appointments for vaccines on stlcorona.com.
-They will no longer need to register.
+ST. LOUIS COUNTY: Residents can make their own appointments for vaccines on stlcorona.com.
+They will no longer need to pre-register.

 The Department of Public Health has also partnered with the County Older Residents Program to assist older individuals who may need assistance.
 Call 314-615-2660 to speak with staff who can help set up the appointments over the phone.
 You may also call 314-615-2660 to set up a screening for a homebound vaccination appointment.

 STE.
 GENEVIEVE COUNTY: The health department is receiving about 200 doses of the Moderna vaccine per week.
 The department is planning to vaccinate the public on Thursday mornings and it will no longer utilize a waitlist system.
 To register for an upcoming clinic, call 573-883-7411.
 Follow the department's Facebook page for updates.